St Edward the Confessor's Church, Dringhouses

-The church is built of limestone, with green slate roofs.
-It consists of a four-bay nave, a lower chancel, and a north porch.
-The west wall has diagonal buttresses, and a further central buttress, flanked by two-light Geometrical windows.
-Atop the gable is a four-sided bell turret, set diagonally, with a clock facing north-west, and pointed bell openings above.
-The porch has a statue of Edward the Confessor.
+The church is built of limestone with green slate roofs.
+It consists of a four-bay nave, a lower chancel and a north porch.
+The west wall has diagonal buttresses and a central buttress flanked by two-light geometrical windows.
+At the gable stands a four-sided bell turret, set diagonally, with a clock facing north-west and pointed bell openings above.
+The porch contains a statue of Edward the Confessor.
 The interior is painted and gilded, with a floor of Minton tiles.

 Inside, the octagonal stone pulpit and font survive, along with wooden pews and choir stalls.
 The stained glass is by William Wailes.
-In the vestry there is a white and grey marble monument to Samuel Francis Barlow, dating from 1800, which was moved from the previous chapel.
+In the vestry is a white and grey marble monument to Samuel Francis Barlow, dating from 1800, which was moved from the earlier chapel.